YoyoShih/commodity_future_price/README.md

 - **Stein Estimator (St)**
 - **Diagonal Shrinkage (DSh)**
+- **Shrinkage Estimator**
 - **Linear Shrinkage (LSh)**
 - **Slab Regression (SR, GSR)**
 - **Shrinkage Ridge Regression (SRR)**

+Note that although all of the methods described are shrinkage estimators, "Shrinkage Estimator" (capital S) is a specific type of shrinkage method mentioned in Theorem 1. (iii), denoted as *Sh*, in the reference paper.

 ---